kaiko-ai/eva/docs/user-guide/tutorials/pubmedqa_classification.md

 For this tutorial we use the [PubMedQA](https://pubmedqa.github.io/) dataset, which contains biomedical questions paired with abstracts from PubMed.
 The task is to classify whether the abstract supports a "yes", "no", or "maybe" answer to the question.

 **Important**: This evaluation uses the manually gathered test set of 1000 questions from PubMedQA, which provides high-quality expert annotations for reliable model evaluation.

-To let *eva* automatically handle the dataset download, the config file is already set with `download: true` in `configs/language/pubmedqa.yaml`.
+Note that the official PubMedQA leaderboard uses a hidden subset of 500 questions for evaluation.
+Our config uses a random subset of 500 samples by default (`max_samples: 500`) to speed up evaluation, but these are not the same samples as the official leaderboard (which are not publicly available).

+**Dataset License**: PubMedQA is released under the MIT License (https://github.com/pubmedqa/pubmedqa/blob/master/LICENSE).

+To enable automatic dataset download, set the environment variable `DOWNLOAD_DATA="true"` when running eva.
+By default, all eva config files have `download: false` to make sure users don't violate the license terms unintentionally.
 Additionally, you can set `DATA_ROOT` to configure the location where the dataset will be downloaded to / loaded from during evaluation (the default is `./data/pubmedqa`).

 ## Model Options